michael-lynch/youtube-api-playlist/README.md

 Retrieving Videos and Meta Data from a Youtube Playlist
 ====================

-A simple PHP script that spits out videos and meta data from a Youtube playlist.
+A simple PHP script that returns videos and meta data from a Youtube playlist.

 ### For more information regarding Playlists and the Youtube API go to: